Hay Mills: Governance

 Nationally, Hay Mills is part of the Birmingham, Yardley constituency represented in the House of Commons of the UK Parliament since 2015 by Jess Phillips of the Labour Party.

 Hay Mills was included in the West Midlands electoral region of the European Parliament.

 Transport

 The Grand Union Canal and the Leamington Spa to Birmingham railway line pass through the district.
-Tyseley and Small Heath are the closest railway stations situated approximately a 1 mi from Hay Mills and served by London Midland to Birmingham, Dorridge and Leamington Spa and Chiltern Railways to Warwick, High Wycombe and London Marylebone.
+Tyseley and Small Heath are the closest railway stations situated approximately a 1 mi from Hay Mills and served by West Midlands Trains to Birmingham, Dorridge and Leamington Spa and Chiltern Railways to Warwick, High Wycombe and London Marylebone.

 Motorway access is via junction 6 of the M42 beyond Birmingham Airport 5.4 mi away with links to the M5, M6 and M40 motorways.

-The nearest airport is Birmingham International Airport situated 5.4 mi to the East.
+The nearest airport is Birmingham Airport situated 5.4 mi to the East.
 A smaller aerodrome, Hay Mills Rotor Station, offering helicopter flights to London, operated from June 1951 to April 1952.